taisei-project/taisei/README.rst

 character art, and story.
 It is a fast-paced game focused around pattern recognition and mastery through practice.

+Taisei is _not_ a "clone" of Tōhō, and tells an original story with its own music, art, gameplay mechanics, and codebase.
+While some familiarity with Tōhō is helpful, the gameplay can be enjoyed on its own without prior knowledge of the series.

-Taisei Project is highly portable, and is written in C (specifically, C11), using SDL2 with an OpenGL renderer.
+Taisei Project is highly portable, and is written in C11, using SDL2 with an OpenGL renderer.
 It is officially supported on Windows, Linux, macOS, and through WebGL-enabled browsers such as Firefox and Chromium-based browsers (Chrome, Edge, etc).
 It can also be compiled for a number of other operating systems.

 For gameplay instructions, read `this <doc/GAME.rst>`__.